Student Loan Repayment

 Consolidating your student loans can simplify your repayment process and potentially lower your interest rate.
 When you consolidate your loans, you combine them into a single loan with a new interest rate.
 You can often get a lower interest rate on a consolidated loan than you would on your individual loans, which can save you money on interest over the life of the loan.

-See also Student Loan Interest
+See also Student Loan Relief

 Refinancing your student loans is another option for lowering your interest rate.
 When you refinance your loans, you take out a new loan from a private lender to pay off your existing loans.
 You can often get a lower interest rate on a refinanced loan than you would on your original loans, which can save you money on interest over the life of the loan.